Watson1978/MacRuby-DoJo/source/_posts/en/2012-04-02-pointer-class.markdown

 </table>

-## Methods of Pointer Class
+## Methods in Pointer Class

 ### Pointer.new
-Returns a new pointer instance.
+Returns a new Pointer instance.

 - new(type, size = 1) -> Pointer
   - [PARAM] type:
 	- Specifies a pointer type.
   - [PARAM] size:
-	- Specifies a size.
+	- Specifies a size to allocate an array.
   - [RETURN]
-	- Returns a new pointer instance.
+	- Returns a new Pointer instance.

 ### Pointer.new_with_type